Skip to main content

 • Plan tier (free-trial users vs paid-from-start typically churn differently).

-• Acquisition channel (paid search vs organic often have very different retention).
+• Acquisition channel (paid search vs organic often have dramatically different retention).

-• Company size (your SMB customers churn more than mid-market).
+• Company size (SMB customers churn more than mid-market — segment and measure).

-A cohort view almost always exposes a specific segment that is dragging down the average.
+A cohort view almost always exposes a specific segment dragging down the average.
 Fixing that cohort — or deprioritizing acquisition in it — is usually the highest-leverage churn improvement available.
+Do this quarterly, not annually.

 Churn and cash flow